The International Journal of Life Cycle Assessment

 Since Specialization

-This network shows the specialization of papers published in The International Journal of Life Cycle Assessment.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in The International Journal of Life Cycle Assessment.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in The International Journal of Life Cycle Assessment.

 Countries where authors publish in The International Journal of Life Cycle Assessment